XenitAB/gatekeeper-library/README.md

 # OPA Gatekeeper Library
 Collection of [OPA Gatekeeper](https://github.com/open-policy-agent/gatekeeper) constraints templates that can be used in your cluster.

+## Prerequisites
+This project assumes that you have the latest version of opa-gatekeeper installed, including the CRDs.

 ## Get Started
 There are two ways to install the constraint templates, either with Helm or Kustomize.
 Kustomize is probably the easiest method to install the constraint template but it will require you to copy the constraints.
 While Helm offers a more managed solution allowing to only install the